 - You sign up for a free webinar where the expert will share all of his or her secrets with you.

-- After the hour or two watching the webinar, you don’t know much you didn’t already know.
+- After an hour or two of watching the webinar, you don’t know much you didn’t already know.
 There is rarely anything of substantive value.

 I’m not here to dissuade you from buying these products.
 I’m just saying I’ve sat through two or three of these webinars each month over the past few months, and all of them were crap.